NISYSLAB/Emory-BMI-GSoC/README.md

 <img src="https://github.com/NISYSLAB/Emory-BMI-GSoC/blob/main/logo.jpg" width="150" height="150" align="left" /> Department of Biomedical Informatics, Emory University (often stylized "Emory BMI" for GSoC communications) is committed to open source development of several biomedical informatics research projects.
 As a research organization, its source code lives across several open source project repositories, released with open-source licenses including BSD 3-Clause License and MIT license.
 Most of them can be accessed from the GitHub repositories of the research labs of Emory University School of Medicine: https://github.com/Emory-HITI, https://github.com/sharmalab, https://github.com/NISYSLAB, and https://github.com/controlcore-project/

-Emory BMI has been a successful mentoring orgnaization for Google Summer of Code 2012 - 2016, 2019, 2021, 2022, and 2023!
-In the recent years, we had 6 accepted contributors in 2023, 8 in 2022, and 6 in 2021.
+Emory BMI has been a successful mentoring organization for Google Summer of Code 2012 - 2016, 2019, 2021, 2022, and 2023!
+In recent years, we had 6 accepted contributors in 2023, 8 in 2022, and 6 in 2021.
 We are excited and looking forward to working with another batch of contributors for the upcoming GSoC.
-Emory BMI takes pride in having the past successes and GSoC contributors turning into long-term collaborators and mentors themselves.
+Emory BMI takes pride in having past successes and GSoC contributors turn into long-term collaborators and mentors themselves.
 Emory BMI also encourages the contributors to collaborate further towards research outcomes, alongside their coding, as most of our GSoC projects include a fair amount of research.

 **We have been using Slack as the primary medium of communication.
-Since Slack has limited the features of the Slack free versison, we are slowly moving away from Slack and asking the contributors to communicate via the discussion forums of each project and this central repository instead.
-These discussion forums also give the contributors the potential to reach a larger audience through their public discussions, therefore, providing more transparency to our open source development discussions.**
+Since Slack has limited the features of the Slack free version, we are slowly moving away from Slack and asking the contributors to communicate via the discussion forums of each project and this central repository instead.
+These discussion forums also give the contributors the potential to reach a larger audience through their public discussions, providing more transparency to our open source development discussions.**

 Please refer to the [contributor guidelines](/CONTRIBUTOR-GUIDANCE.md) for more details on how to apply and a standard template for the application.
 The ideas list is given below.

-Please go through this [introductory presentation on GSoC](https://pradeeban.github.io/projects/), especially if you are new to GSoC and would need some pointers/help on getting started.
+Please go through this [introductory presentation on GSoC](https://pradeeban.github.io/projects/), especially if you are new to GSoC and need some pointers/help on getting started.

 # List of Ideas
 Discuss the project on the project's discussion forum (as listed below under each project idea), and once you are ready to submit your application, use the template below.
 You must submit your application directly using the GSoC Program Site.
 If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your own idea.
 The ideas listed below can be open for interpretation.
 Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.

 The ideas are marked easy, medium, and hard in difficulty level.
 They are also tagged 175 hours, 350 hours, or 350 hours / 175 hours.
-These three values represent the medium-sized projects, large projects, and the projects that have the flexibility to be adopted as a medium-size project or extended as a large project.
+These three values represent medium-sized projects, large projects, and projects that have the flexibility to be adopted as medium-size projects or extended as large projects.

 ***